jadabrown822/SpaceShump/README.md

 }
 ```

 __4.__ Play the Scene and try running into some ships.
-The shild will loop back around ro full strength after completely drained
+The child will loop back around ro full strength after completely drained

 __5.__ In the Hero class change code